drone/drone-plugin-index/plugins/gar/original.md

 The GAR plugin is an extension around the Docker plugin.
 Please see the documentation for the [Docker plugin](/drone-plugins/drone-docker/) for other configuration options.
 {{% /alert %}}

-The GAR plugin can be used to build and publish images to the Google Container Artifactory.
-The following pipeline configuration uses the GAR plugin to build and publish Docker images:
+The GAR plugin can be used to build and publish images to the Google Artifact Registry The following pipeline configuration uses the GAR plugin to build and publish Docker images:

 ```yaml
 kind: pipeline